 “If I Were Your Spine Surgeon”

 BTW, is the pain you are trying to solve your mental or physical pain?
-Look at this link to a post I wrote, “Am I operating on your pain or your anxiety?”
-Anxiety does respond to the treatments outlined in my book.
-As the anxiety drops the nerve conduction slows down and your pain physically drops.
-(3) You also will quit reacting as strongly to your pain and it tends to be less disruptive.
+Please read this post I wrote, “Am I operating on your pain or your anxiety?”
+Anxiety does respond to the treatments outlined in The DOC Journey.
+As the anxiety drops, nerve conduction slows down and your pain drops.
+(3) Surgery will not solve anxiety even if the operation relieves your physical pain.